AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 <a name="series_hover"></a>
 ### Hover

 Usually, when you hover a point, it becomes highlighted.
-However, if you are programmig a custom dashboard or somehow complicated control elements it might be necessary to hightlight the points before you even drag a cursor over the chart.
+However, if you are creating a custom dashboard or a complex control elements, it might be necessary to highlight the points before you even drag a cursor over a chart.
 In this case use the {api:anychart.core.SeriesBase#hover}**.hover()**{api} method with a number of point (or array of numbers) that needs to be highlighted at the moment of loading.

-If you define nothing as an argument for the {api:anychart.core.SeriesBase#hover}**.hover()**{api} function, the hovering will be disabled for the discrete series but switched on for the whole continous ones, if the hover mode is set as "bySpot".
-When the hover mode is "byX", using {api:anychart.core.SeriesBase#hover}**.hover()**{api} without arguments will lead to the same picture, but it will be impossible to unhover the continuous series and one of the points of a discrete series will be hovered also (which one depends on the x-coordinate, nearest to the cursor position).
+If you provide no arguments to the {api:anychart.core.SeriesBase#hover}**.hover()**{api} function, all points of the series (a series itself) will be hovered, no matter which interactivity type you use.

 Change the hovering mode in playground and see the difference.

 ```
-	// setting some points of series_2 and an providing no arguments for the series_1
+	// setting some points for the series
 	series_1.hover([4, 6, 9, 12, 16, 19]);
 	series_2.hover([0, 1, 2, 3, 4, 5, 10, 11, 12, 13, 16, 17, 18, 20]);
 ```

 {sample}CS\_Interactivity\_08{sample}

-If you define an exact number of an array of points for a continuous series, there would be no difference - the continuous series is being hovered regardless of the arguments given to the {api:anychart.core.SeriesBase#hover}**.hover()**{api} method.
 <a name=”series_select”> </a>
 ### Select